anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The request body MUST contain the JSON-based Pledge Enroll-Request Trigger (tPER) artifact as defined in {{tper_artifact}}.
 In the request header, the Content-Type field MUST be set to `application/json` and the Accept field SHOULD be set to `application/jose+json`.

-Upon receiving a valid tPER, the pledge MUST reply with the PER artifact as defined in {{per_artifact}} in the body of a 200 OK response.
+Upon receiving a valid tPER, the pledge MUST reply with the PER artifact as defined in {{per_artifact}} in the body of an HTTP 200 OK response.
 In the response header, the Content-Type field MUST be set to `application/jose+json`.

-If the pledge is unable to create the PER, it SHOULD respond with an HTTP error code.
+If the pledge is unable to create the PER, it SHOULD respond with an HTTP error status code to the Registrar-Agent.
 The following client error status codes MAY be used:

 * 400 Bad Request: if the pledge detects an error in the format of the request